CREEPINGNET'S WORLD

 Another thign to consider is what you want to have for a machine if you choose actual hardware, is what kind of form-factor machine you want.
 We will go from smallest to largest here, and what genres they are best suited for, and their limitations (if any).

 Clamshell Style Laptop - The Clamshell style laptop computer, or "notebook", or even smaller "Sub-Notebook" PC's are a pretty good choice for someone wanting to get into vintage hardware on limited space.
 These are typically best for the 80486 and early Pentium era, especially since late model DX2 SL and DX4 486 laptops, and early Pentium systems, can come with an Active Matrix LCD panel and SoundBlaster compatible audio.
 That said, once the Cardbarker and YYZKEVIN'S cards become a more common or popular soslution for sound, this will widen the pool to laptops from the late 386SX era as well for retro computing on the go.
 What's also nice is they take up a small amount of space, syou could have at leasat 5-7 of of these on a single shelf of a bookshelf and have enough computer to last you awhile even if one dies.
 Popular clamshells are the: IBM ThinkPad 300 and 700 series, Compaq LTE series, Toshiba Sattelite series, Toshiba Tecra series, NEC (Ultralite) Versa series, NEC Versa 2000/4000/6000 series, NanTan's various 486 and early Pentium laptops (sold under many names), The DEC/Digital hyperbooks, Gateway 2000 Colorbooks, and in the palmtop category of this we have the Toshiba Libretto as a very sought after and very tiny solution.
+I don't count these new POcket386/Book8088/386 machines in this list as they are another vector for **new** Laptops/Palmtops.

 "LunchBox" Portables - This is a smaller category of machines that are rougly the size of a kid's lunchbox, and bridged the gap between the original "Sewing Machine" portables and the up-to-present-day Clamshell Laptops.
 These machines include the Compaq Portable III (286/386), Comopaq Portable 486 series, HP Network Advisor, Dolch Pack packet sniffer devices, and a multitude of "white box" luggables with LCD or plasma screens from thee late 80's and early 1990's.
 These were most often employed as "Packet Sniffers" or network diagnostic tools since they had desktop power in a case small enough to lug around, but just big enough to use poweful ISA and EISA network diagnostic tool cards.
 Later models like the Compaq Portable 486C can come with an ACtive Matrix LCD and can be easily upgraded with desktop components to have Ethernet and SoundBlaster compatible audio, far more easily than a mid-late model 486 clamshell where PCMCIA Sound cards are literal "unobtainium" right now.